 The Consortium is recognized regionally and nationally as a marine science institution of growing academic and research distinction.
 The management of the Consortium is vested in its Board of Directors which is composed of the Chief Executive Officers of the Consortium institutions.
-The members of the Consortium are: Alabama State University; Athens State University; Auburn University; Auburn University at Montgomery; Birmingham Southern College; Huntingdon College; Jacksonville State University; Judson College; Samford University; Springhill College; Talladega College; Troy University; Tuskegee University; University of Alabama in Birmingham; University of Alabama in Huntsville; The University of North Alabama, University of South Alabama; University of West Alabama; and Alabama A&M University.
+The members of the Consortium are: Alabama State University; Athens State University; Auburn University; Auburn University at Montgomery; Birmingham Southern College; Huntingdon College; Jacksonville State University; Judson College; Samford University; Springhill College; Talladega College; Troy University; Tuskegee University; University of Alabama in Birmingham; University of Alabama in Huntsville; The University of Alabama in Tuscaloosa; University of Mobile; University of Montevallo; University of North Alabama, University of South Alabama; University of West Alabama; and Alabama A&M University.

 The teaching facilities include four classroom/laboratory buildings.
 The graduate and research programs are housed in the Weise Marine Science Hall, which contains 24,000 square feet of research labs and office space.
-The library is equipped with holdings that include more than 7,400 book titles and many periodicals dealing with marine sciences.
+The library is equipped with holdings that include more than 7,000 book titles and many periodicals dealing with marine sciences.
 The research vessels available for class and research activities include a 65-foot diesel-powered steel hull vessel, a 42-foot fiberglass hull vessel, and several outboard (14 to 23 feet) vessels.